Skip to main content

 The pepperbox pistol’s heritage reaches back centuries, with the concept of guns using multiple revolving barrels to fire off repeated shots dating to the age of matchlocks.
 While pepperboxes represent some of the earliest revolving firearms, they really came into their own in the 19th century and were mass-produced as sidearms both in the U.S. and Europe.

 The Greg Lampe Collection offers a phenomenal and carefully curated assemblage of fine arms that cover a wide range of revolvers, pocket pistols, flintlocks, and well-documented martial long guns.
 The pepperbox pistol was the late Mr. Lampe's last passion in the fine arms collecting pursuit.
-The three rare, historically significant, and high-condition examples from Greg Lampe's collection that are offered in Rock Island Auction Company's August 25-27 Premier Firearms Auction, as well as several examples from other collections help provide an in-depth illustration of the genre's progression and innovation.
 Click on the images throughout this article to learn more about each model.

 📧